-A few bottle cages have multiple mounting holes to allow their height to be adjusted, including the Arundel Mandibles (which are available in carbon: Wiggle, Amazon or plastic: Wiggle).
-If larger bottles will fit, but the problem is getting them in and out of the cages then a solution is to use a side-entry bottle cage, my preferred model being the Elite Cannibal (Wiggle, Amazon) but there are many others.
+A few bottle cages have multiple mounting holes to allow their height to be adjusted, including the Arundel Mandible (which are available in carbon: Amazon or plastic: Amazon).
+If larger bottles will fit, but the problem is getting them in and out of the cages then a solution is to use a side-entry bottle cage, my preferred model being the Elite Cannibal (Amazon) but there are many others.

 On my relatively small bike frame (52cm), I find that a bikepacking-style frame bag that goes under the full length of the top tube doesn’t use the limited space that I have very well.
 I therefore prefer bags that fill the front two-thirds of the frame’s main triangle, leaving only the rear section free for one large bottle placed vertically (see the next page on Bags).